 At Castaways Rockingham 2020, his sculpture won the “People’s Choice Award”.
 This work resonated with the general public, illustrating that there is always a way to beautify a seemingly unattractive waste product.

-I have endeavoured to follow my organic sense with strong connections to the earth, nature and repurposing.
+Richard has endeavoured to follow his organic sense with strong connections to the earth, nature, the country and repurposing.

 Materials: galvanised bed mattress, timber pole, aluminium fish